 While analytics and reporting have typically been aggregated at the beginning or end of the month for many businesses, advances in analytics have seen many companies utilizing real-time data to directly affect sales as they happen.

 Platforms such as Shopify can immediately track when and where sales are coming from.
 Along with Yahoo Merchant integrations, it’s possible for stores of all sizes to track shoppers based on their location, which pages brought them to a certain website, and how long they’re staying on-site.

 This data can immediately inform business owners of popular products, pages that could be optimized, and other opportunities for growth.

-The Evolution of eCommerce
+The evolution of eCommerce

 Internet sales are only evolving as a commercial force to be reckoned with.
-With advances in technological integration, mobile sales, analytics, and customer experience, going online is quickly becoming the most convenient way to shop.
+With advances in technological integration, mobile sales, analytics, and customer experience, going online are quickly becoming the most convenient way to shop.